 Mediation and dispute resolution

-If you are unable to reach an agreement with your tenant you can apply for mediation services through CBOS.
+If you are unable to reach an agreement with your tenant you can apply for mediation through CBOS.

 If you are unable to complete the application form online, you can download and complete the Commercial lease mediation application form (DOCX, 94.7 KB) and email or post to CBOS: